syncfusion-content/xamarin-docs/Xamarin/Chat/Typing indicator.md

         this.TypingIndicator = new ChatTypingIndicator();
         this.TypingIndicator.Authors.Add(new Author() { Name = "Harrison", Avatar = "People_Circle14.png" }
         this.TypingIndicator.AvatarViewType = AvatarViewType.Image;
-        this.TypingIndicator.Text = "Harrison is typing";
+        this.TypingIndicator.Text = "Harrison is typing...";
         this.ShowTypingIndicator = true;
         this.CurrentUser = new Author() { Name = "Nancy", Avatar = "People_Circle16.png" };
     }